STAC TEACHERS 2025-2026

 Diane is a mom to 2 daughters, ages 16 and 18.
 She graduated from the University of Notre Dame with a bachelor's degree in Mathematics and a concentration in Computer Science Engineering.
 She worked as a Computer Programmer and Project Manager for many years, with a long hiatus in the middle to focus on raising her children.
 She later earned a Master's in Secondary Math Education from Kennesaw State University and taught 7th grade Math at Campbell Middle School in Smyrna.
 Diane has a passion for teaching students of all ages and abilities and connecting with her students about topics that they love.
 Over the years, she has coached the King Springs Elementary Science Olympiad team, taught 2nd graders in a Saturday school program in East Point through Hands on Atlanta, and tutored high school math students.
 She loves working with students to meet them where they are with their math skills, providing lots of encouragement and positive feedback along the way.
 She especially enjoys creating hands-on math experiences and real-world math tasks for students to explore and learn.

-Julianne Robinson
+Julianne Robbins

 juliannerobbins88@gmail.com

 Julianne is a homeschooling mom for her 8 year old son.
 When she is not being “Mom,” she is a Registered Yoga Teacher (RYT) with Yoga Alliance, NLP Practitioner, business co-owner with her husband, actor, and working on her first novel.
 Julianne received her BS in Chemistry and BA in Mathematics from Converse University, and her Master’s in Physical Chemistry from the Georgia Institute of Technology.
 She also worked briefly at the National Institute of Standards and Technology (NIST).
-While she loved the world of science and mathematics, she soon discovered a life informal academia did not provide the freedom and lifestyle she and her family were desiring.
+While she loved the world of science and mathematics, she soon discovered a life in formal academia did not provide the freedom and lifestyle she and her family were desiring.

 Rachel Berning